fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         - The user can view the list of available products/items.

 ### View product/item details[Completed]
-- Scenario 1: Successfully view product/item details
+- Scenario 1: Successfully view product/item details.
     - Steps:
         1. Log in as a buyer.
         2. Navigate to the product listing page.